AKat47/ResponsiveDesignAutomationFramework/README.md

 ### Installation

+1)Add all drivers path to Environment PATH

-Verify all tools are working fine
+2)Verify all tools are working fine

 Android SDK Tools